DRC-UA/kobo-migration/README.md

 # kobo-migration

 Transfer KoboToolbox submissions, including attachments and validation statuses, from one server to another.
-This process assumes the form already exists on the destination server.
-Note that attachment names will be renamed using the pattern `{form_id}_{submission_id}-{question_name}-{i}` to ensure they are properly recognized by Kobo.
+- The process assumes the form already exists on the destination server.
+- Attachments will be renamed using the pattern `{form_id}_{submission_id}-{question}-{i}` to ensure they are properly recognized by Kobo.

 This script uses the [kobo-sdk](https://github.com/DRC-UA/kobo-sdk), which abstracts the complexities of interacting with the Kobo API.
 Feel free to use it to create your own custom scripts.